butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

     Wifi80211pHelper 80211pHelper = Wifi80211pHelper::Default ();
     devices = 80211pHelper.Install (wifiPhy, wifi80211pMac, nodes);

-Users can use wave-helper to create wave devices to deal with multiple channel operations.
+Users can use WaveHelper to create wave devices to deal with multiple channel operations.
 The devices are WaveNetDevice objects.
-It's useful when users want to research on multi-channel environment or use WAVE architecture.usage as follows:
+It's useful when users want to research on multi-channel environment or use WAVE architecture.
+Usage as follows:

 ::
     NodeContainer nodes;